 Foodservice is all about bringing people together around a table and creating experiences that make people happy.
 Even though the end result is about as hyper-local as you can get - sitting around a table - a global industry works hard in the background to make these great experiences happen.

 At G.E.T., we have more than 30 years' experience in the tabletop wares industry.
 We've been around and understand what a big role NSF certification plays in bringing peace of mind to our customers and their guests.
-Let's take a look at what NSF certification entails and why it's important for your foodservice operation to be educated about this credential.
+Let's take a look at what NSF certification entails and why it's important to educate your foodservice operation about this credential.
 We'll keep most of the focus on melamine dinnerware because it's our core offering, but we'll cover some other materials, too.

 What is NSF Certification?